roma-glushko/numpy-katas/docs/source/katas.linear.rst

 A simple logistic regression model fit via gradient descent on the penalized negative log likelihood.

+Cost Function

-For logistic regression, the penalized negative log likelihood of the targets **y** under the current model is
+For logistic regression, the cost function is the penalized negative log likelihood (NLL) of the targets **y** under the current model is

 .. math::